yancath/pyimageservice/README.md

 # :triangular_flag_on_post: Challenges Faced
 - Self taught in Python years ago, this was an exercise for myself to see how to use Python in a more applicable way other than object oriented programming exercises
-- Static file handling isn't the most easiest to do in Tornado, it is recommended to use nginx, but I managed to get it to work
+- Static file handling (adding the CSS file) isn't the most easiest to do in Tornado, it is recommended to use nginx, but I managed to get it to work

 # :gem: Future Features
 - Add extra CSS/animations to spice up the page!